HOUSTON, Texas (KTRK) -- We asked ABC13 viewers on our Facebook page for the best places to check out Christmas lights around town.

-La Marque may be a bit of a drive but the Magical Winter Lights is open to the public every night until Jan.
-6. This year's lights will also Houston themed sections such as The Village and The East End Houston.
-For more information and tickets, click here.
+La Marque's Magical Winter Lights is open to the public every night until Jan.
+5. For more information and tickets, click here.

-This home in Katy has been decorating every year for the past 12 years.
+This home in Katy has been decorating for years.
 With made from scratch nutcrackers as tall as 10 feet, to a mega tree, you can enjoy this synchronized Christmas lighting while also listening to their own Christmas song list.
 Click here for more details.

 10 must-see Christmas lights displays in Houston